Vilas, Texas

 Vilas is an unincorporated community in Bell County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 15 in 2011.
 It is located within the Killeen-Temple-Fort Hood metropolitan area.

 History

-Vilas was first settled in the 1880s, most likely by Czech settlers.
-A post office named Povilas was established in 1888 and remained in operation until 1906.
-It changed its name to Vilas in 1890 and had a general store and two mills.
-The community had three churches for Methodist, Baptist, and Disciples of Christ congregations.
-Its population was 25 in the 1940s, declined to 10 in 1964 with several scattered homes, and was listed on county maps in 2000.
-Its population was reported to be 15 in 2011.
+Vilas was first settled in the 1880s.
+Its population was 15 in 2011.

 Geography

 Vilas is located on Farm to Market Road 2268, 16 mi southeast of Temple in southeastern Bell County.

 Education

 In 1903, Vilas had a school with one teacher and 49 students and remained in operation in the 1940s.
 Today, the community is served by the Holland Independent School District.